 When Does a Child Need a Cast?

 Your kid may need a cast due to a number of reasons, such as broken bones or to help the bones and surrounding tissues to grow post-surgery for better healing.
 The cast helps in keeping the broken bones in place and are made of either plaster or fiberglass.
-The duration of the cast usually depends on the age of your child and the kind of fracture, which means that it can be put anywhere from 4 weeks to 10 weeks.
+The duration of the cast usually depends on the age of your child and the kind of fracture, which means that it can be put anywhere from four weeks to ten weeks.
 If your kid has had a minor fracture, a splint can be used, which is not only adjustable but also covers the broken bone from either one or two sides.
 However, in the case of major fractures, the entire area will be covered with the cast and will be taken out after the bone heals.